Austinhamilton1/csvfs/README.md

 - Makes massive CSVs usable even on resource-constrained machines.
 - Great for ad-hoc analysis, ETL pipelines, and data exploration.
 - Eliminates the need for cumbersome CSV parsing scripts.
+- Simple analytics baked into the file system.
+- Advanced type handling means no need for complicated data type parsing.

 ---